Undergraduate TAS-LAW195-2023

 Upon completion of this subject, the student should be able to:

-- Describe, explain, and critically reflect on the range of social, political, ethical, economic and ecological factors that influence environmental law, policy, and decision-making in Australia, in the context of the issues, disputes and case studies discussed in the unit.
+- Describe, explain, and critically reflect on the range of social, political, ethical, economic and ecological factors that influence environmental law, policy, and decision-making in Australia, in the context of the issues, disputes and case studies discussed in the subject.

 - Research and evaluate a contemporary environmental problem and applicable legal framework.